 As a plant ecologist, I am fascinated by the diversity of life and how this diversity shapes communities and ecosystem function.
 I am particularly interested in plant functional traits, the variation present within and among species, and how this variation affects ecosystem function and communities in a changing world.
-My research focuses on quantifying the extent of variation in plant functional traits, and determining how this variation impacts community dynamics and plant geography.
+My research focuses on quantifying the extent of variation in plant functional traits, and determining how this variation impacts community dynamics and ecosystem function

 In addition to research, I am also very involved in science outreach and communication.
 I am a co-founder of the Engage project at the University of Washington and a Science Communication Fellow through the Pacific Science Center.

 I am also dedicated to teaching and education.
 I have taught courses in science communication at both the undergraduate and graduate level, as well as several courses as a Project for Interdisciplinary Pedagogy Teaching Fellow.